opulencephp/docs/orm-units-of-work.md

 $dataMapper = new MyDataMapper();
 $users = new Repo("Opulence\\Users\\User", $dataMapper, $unitOfWork);

-// Let's say we know that there's a user with Id of 123 and username of "foo" in the repository
+// Let's say we know that there's a user with Id 123 and username "foo" in the repository
 $someUser = $users->getById(123);
 echo $someUser->getUsername(); // "foo"